Undergraduate Course: Italian Baroque:Literature, Arts and Science (ELCI10029)

 |Academic year 2017/18, Not available to visiting students (SS1)

 Lecture Hours 22,

 Summative Assessment Hours 4,

 Directed Learning and Independent Learning Hours

 |Assessment (Further Info)

 |Additional Information (Assessment)

 ||Coursework - (one essay) - 40% Exam - 60%

 On completion of this course, the student will be able to:

-- Students will examine what is Baroque and why is it so relevant to our time.
+- Students will examine what is Baroque and why it is so relevant to our time.

 - Students will examine some of the connections between modern and postmodern age, while challenging the 'great divide' between high and popular culture.